cbyrohl/scida/docs/tutorial.md

 '56507.4921875 code_mass'
 ```

-??? note "Converting units"
+??? tip "Converting units"

-    We can easily convert the units of the result by using the `.to()` method of the task or its computed result:
+    We can easily convert the code units to something physically meaningful by using the `.to()` method of the task or its computed result:

     ```pycon title="Converting units"
     >>> totmass.to("Msun")